The Mad Doctor (1933 film): Reception

-The short's horror genre overtones made it unusual for a Mickey Mouse cartoon.
+The short's horror elements made it unusual for a Mickey Mouse cartoon.
 Some theaters refused to show it, believing it to be too scary for kids.
 At one time, for this reason, it was banned entirely in the United Kingdom, as well as Nazi Germany.
-Due to the perceived scariness the short was never reissued.
+Due to the perceived scariness, the short was never reissued.

-On February 10, 1933, The Film Daily said: "One of the liveliest animated cartoons to come along, and plenty comical."
+In February 1933, The Film Daily said: "One of the liveliest animated cartoons to come along, and plenty comical."

-Later Analysis
+Later analysis

 Further study of the short suggests that it serves as a spoof of Universal's Horror films of the time, in particular Frankenstein and the horror genre more broadly.
 Other analysis purports that the short is an examination of "the machine age and its discontents" as Mickey encounters the "horror of science technology" when facing The Mad Doctor.
 The short is also indicative of the evolution of Mickey's character from a more mischievous one to an "innocuous hero, devoid of obvious desire and aggression" as the character selflessly attempts rescuing Pluto.
 To this end, Mickey is only allowed to engage in the "surreal and absurd situations" that the short portrays by having the ending reveal that it was all a dream.
+The short also features the horror elements similar to the 1896 novel The Island of Doctor Moreau with The Mad Doctor's plan of turning Pluto into a dog/chicken hybrid in a similar way to how the hybrid beings were created in the novel.

+Copyright status

+This cartoon is one of a few Disney shorts that is in the public domain as of 2025, as it did not have a proper copyright renewal.
+The Mad Doctor character is in the public domain in accordance with his appearance in this short under American copyright law.